banescusebi/clean-data/README.md

 This repository contains the following files required for the "Mentor Graded Assignment: Getting and Cleaning Data Course Project" on Coursera, namely:

 * *CodeBook.md* contains a code book that indicates all the variables and summaries calculated, along with units, and any other relevant information.
-* *tidyDataset.csv* contains the tidy dataset with the average of each variable for each activity and each subject in the UCI HAR Dataset.
-This file has a comma separated values (CSV) format and should be loaded into R using the read.csv function.
+* *tidyDataset.txt* contains the tidy dataset with the average of each variable for each activity and each subject in the UCI HAR Dataset.
+This file should be loaded into R using the read.table function with header = TRUE.
 The dataset is tidy because it follows the 3 rules mentioned in the paper entitled "Tidy data" by Hadley Wickham, i.e.:
   * Each variable forms a column.
   * Each observation forms a row.
   * Each type of observational unit forms a table.